Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/combat_data.md

 ### **removeStingerOnAttack** (Optional)

 Use `removeStingerOnAttack` when you want only a specific bee to either die or not die after stinging the player.
-The global config value `beeDiesFromSting
+The global config value `beeDiesFromSting` by default is set to `true` and overrides this value.
+Set `beeDiesFromSting` to false if you would like to modify individual bees.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcyMTA0Mjk2LDE3ODU1OTE1NzFdfQ==
+eyJoaXN0b3J5IjpbLTQ4NjUxNTUxOSwxNzg1NTkxNTcxXX0=
 -->